tldr-pages/tldr/pages/common/lynx.md

 `lynx {{https://duckduckgo.com}}`

-- To move among the links:
+- Navigate forwards and backwards through the links on a page:

 `Up arrow key, Down arrow key`